giorgi19/dart_questions/README.md

 ## how to use Garbage collection in dart?

 GC is the process of searching the heap to locate, and reclaim, regions of "dead" memory—memory that is no longer being used by an application.
 This process allows the memory to be re-used and minimizes the risk of an application running out of memory, causing it to crash.
 Garbage collection is performed automatically by the Dart VM.
 In DevTools, you can perform garbage collection on demand by clicking the GC button.

+## what is Object class?

+The base class for all Dart objects except null.

+Because Object is a root of the non-nullable Dart class hierarchy, every other non-Null Dart class is a subclass of Object.

+When you define a class, you should consider overriding toString to return a string describing an instance of that class.
+You might also need to define hashCode and operator ==.

 ## Difference between generics and dynamic in Dart?